christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   John the Baptist = Yohanan ben Zakkai.
 Father of Gamaliel and grandfather of Jesus ben Gamla/Gamaliel.
 -   Ptolemy XIII Theos Philopator = Gaius Octavius aka Emperor Gaius Julius Caesar Augustus, son of Julius Caesar and Berenice IV aka Alfidia (Cleopatra VII sister).
 -   Rabbi Akiva = Epictetus?
 Or his Roman teacher Gaius Musonius Rufus?
-Rabbi Akiva also likely took on the role of "Paul the Apostle".
+Rabbi Akiva also likely took on the role of 'Paul the Apostle'.
 (Akiva and Epictetus were born and died on the same date, and Epictetus had a hand in writing the new testament.
 See: 'Epictetus and the New Testament' by Douglas Simmonds Sharp (1914))

 Definitions